dhedge/V2-Public/readmes/torosLeverageVaults.md

 ### EasySwapper Withdraw assets
 - **WBTC**.
 Flash loan USDC to cover debt -> unlock WBTC -> withdraw WBTC -> swap WBTC to WETH quoting all swap routers -> swap WETH to USDC only through DhedgeUniV3V2Router -> repay flash loan -> swap rest WETH to WBTC (all swap routers are quoted) and send it to the user.
 - **USDC**.
 Flash loan USDC to cover debt -> unlock WBTC -> withdraw WBTC -> swap WBTC to WETH quoting all swap routers -> swap WETH to USDC only through DhedgeUniV3V2Router -> repay flash loan -> swap rest WETH to USDC (all swap routers are quoted) and send it to the user.
+- **WETH**.
+Flash loan USDC to cover debt -> unlock WBTC -> withdraw WBTC -> swap WBTC to WETH quoting all swap routers -> swap WETH to USDC only through DhedgeUniV3V2Router -> repay flash loan -> rest WETH sent to the user.

+## Ethereum Bear (ETHBEAR)
+Set up to accept only one deposit asset on the vault's settings side, which is USDC.

+### EasySwapper Deposit assets

+- **USDC**.
+No slippage.
+Makes no swaps and puts USDC directly into the vault where it gets picked by the bot and put into the Aave position.
+- **Native ETH**.
+There might be slippage, as swap is required.

+### EasySwapper Withdraw assets
+- **WETH**.
+Flash loan WETH to cover debt -> unlock USDC -> withdraw USDC -> swap USDC to WETH quoting all swap routers -> repay flash loan -> rest WETH sent to the user.
+- **USDC**.
+Flash loan WETH to cover debt -> unlock USDC -> withdraw USDC -> swap USDC to WETH quoting all swap routers -> repay flash loan -> swap rest WETH to USDC (all swap routers are quoted) and send it to the user.

+## Bitcoin Bear (BTCBEAR)
+Set up to accept only one deposit asset on the vault's settings side, which is USDC.

+### EasySwapper Deposit assets

+- **USDC**.
+No slippage.
+Makes no swaps and puts USDC directly into the vault where it gets picked by the bot and put into the Aave position.
+- **Native ETH**.
+There might be slippage, as swap is required.

+### EasySwapper Withdraw assets
+- **WBTC**.
+Flash loan WBTC to cover debt -> unlock USDC -> withdraw USDC -> swap USDC to WETH quoting all swap routers -> swap WETH to WBTC only through DhedgeUniV3V2Router -> repay flash loan -> swap rest WETH to WBTC (all swap routers are quoted) and send it to the user.
+- **USDC**.
+Flash loan WBTC to cover debt -> unlock USDC -> withdraw USDC -> swap USDC to WETH quoting all swap routers -> swap WETH to WBTC only through DhedgeUniV3V2Router -> repay flash loan -> swap rest WETH to USDC (all swap routers are quoted) and send it to the user.
+- **WETH**.
+Flash loan WBTC to cover debt -> unlock USDC -> withdraw USDC -> swap USDC to WETH quoting all swap routers -> swap WETH to WBTC only through DhedgeUniV3V2Router -> repay flash loan -> rest WETH sent to the user.